Project Zero 2: Wii Edition: Development and release

-The new endings were included at Kikuchi's wish, who originally wanted a new happy ending.
+Kikuchi asked for a new happy ending to be included.
 Shibata was unable to think up suitable scenarios, so Kikuchi changed his request to a tragic ending.
-Shibata's concepts were split between the two new endings, "Shadow Festival" and "Frozen Butterfly".
+Shibata's concepts were split between the two new endings, dubbed "Shadow Festival" and "Frozen Butterfly".
 The "Shadow Festival" ending was the happier of the two, as Mio and Mayu were together despite dying in the village.
 The "Frozen Butterfly" ending, where Mayu goes mad and kills Mio, was intended as the worst possible ending.
 The "Frozen Butterfly" title referenced a recurring motif in traditional haiku.
+The CGI cutscenes were created by Shirogumi.

 The game was announced in 2010 under the title Zero New Project.
 It was released in the region on 28 June 2012.
 The game was localized for PAL regions by Nintendo of Europe, with the characters being dubbed by British actors.
 The game was released in Australia and New Zealand on 28 June, and in Europe on 29 June.
-IT was published in all regions by Nintendo.
-The game was not released in North America, prompting lobbying attempts by fans inspired by the Operation Rainfall campaign.
+The European version released alongside Spirit Camera, a spin-off for the Nintendo 3DS.
+It was published in all regions by Nintendo.